 - You would need to apply for Doctorate Level and get admission as per the merit.

-We have shared some more course details about plastic engineering.
+We have shared some more course details about the plastic engineering which includes the course level on Bachelor level, Master lever an doctorate level we have also shared plastic engineering course duration.
 You can go ahead and check them out now.

 For the Bachelor Level course, there are multiple options available.
 We have listed the course details in the points below.